The Twelve Sisters: Cambodian version

 One day, she told her husband about the divine drum (ស្គរជ័យ).
 If you knock it, the hidden magical weapons will come out, especially the eyes of the 12 concubines.
 When the opportunity arose, Puthisen went in to steal the divine drum, in order to help his long-suffering mother and royal aunts.
 When KongRei learned her husband had departed, she followed him, sobbing and begging him to return, but he had to reject since he valued filial piety over personal romantic passion.
 She was unable to keep up with the flying horse, Mony Keo and fell.
 Puthisen arrived at the Kingdom of Injakbat Borey.
 Santheama realized what had occurred and transformed into her true Yakk form, aiming to murder Puthisen, but Puthisen was prepared and struck on the divine drum, causing the magical weapon to fly out and instantly pierced Neang Santhamea.
 Neang Santhamea's body turned to stone and was abandoned in the depths of the forest.
 As Puthisen took medicine to cure the eyes of his mother and royal aunts, King Rothtasith realized his mistakes and allowed his 12 wives back to the palace.
 Puthisen said his farewell to his parents and returned to his wife and children after fulfilling his duties.
 Unfortunately, Puthisen discovered his wife's corpse, as she wept till death and became a mountain (Phnom Kong Rei) in Kampong Chhnang.
 Puthisen mourned the death of his wife and arranged a funeral for her.
 Puthisen returned to his parents' kingdom after the funeral and reigned happily ever after.

 Phnom Kong Rei is a mountain in Kampong Chhnang Province, Central Cambodia.
 The silhouette of the mountain seen from afar looks like a sleeping lady.
 According to local folklore this mountain is related to the story.
 Kampong Cham province of Cambodia as the temple of the 12 sisters rest in Siem Reap, Cambodia.
 The story was adapted to movie and released in 1968.

+Russian scholar Nikolay D. Foshko translated the tale to Russian as "История горы Кангрей" ("The Story of mountain Kangrey").